 Dr Graham Schleyer from the University of Liverpool, School of Engineering recently delivered an online course on Blast Effects and Analysis over three half days to a group of nine participants from the UK, Switzerland, Indonesia, UAE, Spain and Portugal.
 This course was designed to equip engineers, security consultants and researchers with the knowledge and tools to better understand the effects on the built environment that large dynamic loads can produce from explosion sources.
 Practical design examples were used throughout with reference to commonly used design manuals and using spreadsheet analysis tools.
 The course covered the elementary concepts of HE blast loading and response in the far-field domain, and participants were provided with an appreciation of the scope and limitations of analytical and numerical methods for modelling these types of problems.
 The participants especially appreciated the condensed overview of an important area to the safety and security of the built environment as well as the opportunity to interact and network with others on the course.

-The course consisted of the following sessions:
+The course consisted of six sessions (over 3 half-days):

-- Introduction and general considerations
+- Introduction, general considerations & blast effects

 - Blast loading calculations